jsaintyv/Fcsc2025WriteUp/README.md

-# France Cyber Security Challenge 2025
+# France Cyber Security Challenge (FCSC) 2025

-Like every year, ANSSI organizes a competition to select the French team for the European Cybersecurity Challenge (CECS).
+Like every year, ANSSI organizes a competition to select the French team for the [European Cybersecurity Challenge ECSC](https://ecsc.eu/).

 I am too old and I definitely do not have the level to join the French team, but I regularly participate in this competition because it allows me to develop all my skills.